 World Vision’s campaign ‘It takes a world to end violence against children’ was named because no one individual, group or organi…

 March 2017 marked the sixth anniversary of the Syrian conflict.
 The conflict has quickly become the worst assault on children in a decade; the situation is becoming increasingly worse, with growing reports of violence and targeting of children.

 Please share this report using the icons below:

 Ibrahim, an 8-year-old Syrian refugee living in Lebanon is forced to work on a farm to help support his family.
 This conflict is costing Ibrahim and many others their childhood.

 We partnered with Frontier Economics to produce The cost of conflict for children report, evaluating the economic losses to countries affected by the conflict; helping to show what life might have looked like for children like Ibrahim had there been no war, and the likely impacts as it continues.

-You can read more about the crisis and World Vision's response by downloading the reports below.
+You can read more about the crisis and World Vision's response by downloading the publications below:

-But as the fighting continues we still need more to help those children and families most in need.
+But as the fighting continues more children and families need help.